 Using topical examples, subject-matter experts introduce the history of policing in elementary and high schools, the legal context governing educational institutions, and ways to assess risk and prevent or respond to crime, including active-shooter incidents.
-The opening section covers primary and secondary education, while the second focuses on post-secondary educational settings.
-A final section offers a theoretical approach to understanding campus crime and discusses the role of counselling and mental health in keeping students safe.
+The opening section covers primary and secondary education, while the second focuses on postsecondary educational settings.
+A final section offers a theoretical approach to understanding campus crime and discusses the role of counseling and mental health in keeping students safe.
 A concluding chapter looks at the future of policing in education.
 Contributors bring both academic and practitioner experience to each topic covered, and useful features include learning objectives, chapter summaries, key terms, and discussion questions that further explore the issues and controversies covered in that section.

 This textbook is designed for courses in school or campus policing within criminal justice, social work, and sociology programs, and is also appropriate for in-service training for professionals involved in school or campus policing and safety.

 Chapter 1.
 The Evolution of Policing in K-12 Public Education

 John Harrison Watts

 Chapter 2.
 Criminal Procedure and Law within the Context of the Educational Environment

 Doshie Piper and Georgen Guerrero

 Chapter 3.
 The School Resource Officer (SRO)